CWEB1130/nodejs-express-backend-and-react-frontend-app-lab-3-vennilia/README.md

         npm install -g create-react-app
         create-react-app frontend
      ```
-3. Change directories into the frontend folder and open the package.json file and include the following line after the scripts object.
+3. Change directories into the frontend folder and open the package.json file and include the following line after the scripts object **(DO NOT PUT WITHIN THE SCRIPTS OBJECT)**.
 The line below adds a proxy key that tells react app to proxy api request to express server.
      ```json
     "proxy": "http://localhost:8080",
      ```